Engin-Boot/pong-stage-AleenaSaleem/Stage0/README.md

 * The stage 0 of pong game captures the basics of it

-* Those basics include diffferent modules as described below:
+* Those basics include different modules as described below:

   * Start-state: This module captures all the scenarios that can occur when the game is opened